srobinson/a11y-tutorials/src/forms/index.md

 - When the placeholder is replaced with a value, no label is available for checking the value against the requirement
 - The default text color for placeholders fails WCAG contrast requirements in many browsers

-Use placeholders sparingly, and as intend, to provide hints.
+Use placeholders sparingly, and as intended, to provide hints.
 To help differentiate placeholder text from a real value, use an italic style and prefix the placeholder text with _"E.g."_ or similar.

 ### Descriptions

-Where space permits (and the visual design should allow for this), use descriptions in place of placeholders.
+Where space permits—and the visual design should allow for this—use descriptions in place of placeholders.
 Descriptions can simply be part of the `<label>` and will therefore be part of accessible label calculation.

 In the following example, the `<small>` element is used to demarcate the description visually.
 By default, it will display smaller text.
 You can place it on a new line by applying `display: block`.
 Note that `<label>` elements are inline level, so it is non-conforming to include block elements inside them.